segmentio/segment-docs/src/connections/destinations/catalog/supervised-ai/index.md

 > info ""
 > You should see data in Supervised AI within 48 hours.
 SupervisedAI notifies you by email when your model is generated.

-*Optional:* If you would like to sync your past events which were sent through Segment into your Supervised AI instance, you have the option of leveraging Segment's [Replay](https://segment.com/docs/guides/what-is-replay/) feature.
+*Optional:* You can use Segment [Replays](https://segment.com/docs/guides/what-is-replay/) to sync your past events which were sent through Segment into your Supervised AI instance.

 ## Page